The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio ⁓ Part Four ⁓ The Vedic Sense & Geometry of the Water Sign Hieroglyphs

 In Part Three of this series I wrote about the 1926 message in a bottle that was cast out, submerged and then found 95 years later with its message intact.
 In the case of the Ratnagiri petroglyphs we have messages that were “cast out” circa 10,000 BCE, buried and then recovered some 12,000 years later, in 2018, from the dirt which covered and concealed them.
 As some readers already know, 2018 was the year I published Geometric Keys of Vedic Wisdom which details the 2016 recovery of the vesica piscis, aka the “Vessel of the Fish” as a long-lost key of our world’s ancient symbols and lore.
 For those with eyes to see, this synchronicity is a sublimely orchestrated precision rather than a random coincidence.
 [3]

-One of the things I really want to impress upon readers in this installment of “The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio” series is that the connection between the sacred waters (=rivers) of the Vedas and the eternal law (sanatana dharma) of the vesica piscis and radius – which serve as and establish the divine maya (divine measure) of the 12-month Zodiacal Year – is hidden in plain sight in the hieroglyph and in the name of last WATER sign of the Zodiac.
+One of the things I really want to impress upon readers in this installment of “The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio” series is that the connection between the sacred waters (=rivers) of the Vedas and the eternal law (sanatana dharma) of the vesica piscis and radius – which serve as and establish the divine maya (divine measure) of the 12-month Zodiacal Year – is hidden in plain sight in the hieroglyph and in the name of the last WATER sign of the Zodiac.
 In other words the hieroglyph and name of Pisces both contain in themselves (as if in a long-sealed vessel) the occult or long-hidden geometric key and weapon of gnosis by which the Vedic Waters are released from their obstructions in the fixed water sign of Scorpio, and by which the Rig Veda can be properly read in our Age of Aquarius/Kumbha – the Age of the Water Bearer (aka the Man) whose jar, kumbha or heavenly vessel is a symbol of the exact same Vedic key, light and weapon of purifying gnosis.

 In 2016 it became apparent that Vishnu’s first avatar Matsya (the Fish) is an ancient carrier, symbol or vessel of this same geometric, zodiacal and eternal law of the Vedas.
 As all who have already read Geometric Keys of Vedic Wisdom know, the knowledge of Matsya’s geometric sense preceded and opened the gates of knowledge to the geometric sense of the Vedic waters/rivers and kumbha.
 It is notable that the name Matsya specifically begins with mat, which is connected to the Sanskrit words for measure (matra, maya) and mother (ma, matri), and to the English words “math” and “meter”.
 It is also notable that the first syllable of Vishnu’s name is phonetically similar to the word Fish.
 [4] I have discussed the vesica piscis as the geometric basis of Vishnu’s avataric forms and their accompanying lore in Geometric Keys of Vedic Wisdom and in previous posts and will not repeat the story of that recovered gnosis here other than to once again share the picture that visually demonstrates the connection between Vishnu’s first two avatars (Matsya and Kurma) and the sacred geometry (=sacred measure) of the vesica piscis and of the Zodiac.
 [Click HERE to see an animated construction of how Vishnu’s Turtle form measures out the Zodiac.]